OTEMA/larapress/README.md

 ## Contributing

-Thank you for considering contributing to the Larapress framework!
+Thank you for considering contributing to the Larapress CMS!
 The contribution guide can be found in the [Larapress documentation](https://Larapress.com/docs/contributions).

 ## Code of Conduct